sdiehl/wiwinwlh/tutorial.md

 Haskell has a rich set of LLVM bindings that can generate LLVM and JIT dynamic code from inside of the Haskell runtime.
 This is especially useful for building custom programming languages and compilers which need native performance.
-The llvm-hs library is the de-factor standard for compiler construction in Haskell.
+The llvm-hs library is the de-facto standard for compiler construction in Haskell.

 We can link effectively to the LLVM bindings which provide an efficient JIT which can generate fast code from runtime.
-These can serve as the backend to an interpreter, generating fast SIMD operations for lineaer algebra, or compiling dataflow representations of neural networks into code as fast as C from dynamic descriptions of logic in Haskell.
+These can serve as the backend to an interpreter, generating fast SIMD operations for linear algebra, or compiling dataflow representations of neural networks into code as fast as C from dynamic descriptions of logic in Haskell.